 - a.
-The instruments/ analysers for real time monitoring of gaseous emissions shall be calibrated with respect to their functioning, drift, linearity detection limit, output, operating temperature and other relevant parameters before installation. - b.
-It is advised to mention that calibration for certified CEMS and full performance demonstration of uncertified CEMS (which involves calibration) must be performed while being installed. - c.
-After six months of operation, the system shall be rechecked for its health and data accuracy and reliability, following multi point calibration (at least 03 span concentrations) using standard methods and certified reference materials. - d.
-The data comparison and calibration verification shall be done once in 06 months by empanelled laboratories following standard procedures and using certified reference standards. - e.
+The instruments/analysers for real time monitoring of gaseous emissions shall be calibrated with respect to their functioning, drift, linearity, detection limit, output, operating temperature and other relevant parameters before installation. - The calibration for certified CEMS and full performance demonstration of uncertified CEMS (which involves calibration) must be performed while being installed. - c.
+After six months of operation, the system shall be rechecked for its health and data accuracy and reliability, following multi point calibration (at least 03 span concentrations) using standard methods and certified reference materials.

+- d.
+The data comparison and calibration verification shall be done once in 06 months by empaneled laboratories following standard procedures and using certified reference standards. - e.
 The health of the instruments/analysers shall be assessed on daily basis at fixed time (10.00 a.m.) by checking the zero drift.
 No adjustment is allowed. - f.
-In case the daily zero drift is more than the acceptable limit as specified in the catalogue/brochure of the instrument/analyser manufacturer and persists continuously for five days, the instrument/ analyser shall be recalibrated following procedure laid down at point (d) above.

-- g.
-The instruments/ analysers shall be rechecked for zero and spandrift every Friday at fixed time (10:00 a.m.) using standard methods and standard reference materials.
+In case the daily zero drift is more than the acceptable limit as specified in the catalogue/brochure of the instrument/analyser manufacturer and persists continuously for five days, the instrument/ analyser shall be recalibrated following procedure laid down at point (c) above. - g.
+The instruments/analysers shall be checked for zero and span every Friday at fixed time (10:00 a.m.) using standard methods and standard reference materials.
 The drift needs to be recorded and suitably incorporated in the data collected over the period. - h.
-For Differential Optical Absorption Spectroscopy (DOAS), Non Dispersive Ultra Violet (NDUV)/Non Dispersive Infra-Red lamp based systems, the calibration shall be revalidated once in 03 months, and after replacement of lamp.
-In-situ based TDLS/ DOAS needs to be brought down to lab for calibration. - i.
-The values of NDUV / NDIR based system will be compared with the standard methods using Standard Reference Material every Friday at fixed time (10.00 am) and Zero drift checked daily at fixed time (10.00 am). - j.
-The instrument/ analyser shall be recalibrated after any major repair/replacement of parts/lamps or readjustment of the alignment using standard methods and certified reference materials. - k.
-The instrument/ analyser system shall have provision of remote calibration, for verification of the system performance by SPCBs/PCCs whenever, felt necessary. - I. The intensity of the lamp shall be checked once every fortnight. - m.
-Data capture rate of more than 85% shall be ensured. - n.
-For FTIR Spectroscopy calibration once a year checks are acceptable or when major over haul as change in Lazer / Spectrometer. - o.
-Using Air for Zero/Span calibration is not acceptable, Zero / Span Gas / Gas filled Cuvette to be used with required certifications.
+For Differential Optical Absorption Spectroscopy (DOAS), Non Dispersive Ultra Violet (NDUV)/Non Dispersive Infra-Red lamp/laser based systems/FTIR based systems, the calibration shall be revalidated once in 03 months, and after replacement of lamp. - i.
+The instrument/ analyser shall be recalibrated after any major repair/replacement of parts/lamps or readjustment of the alignment using standard methods and certified reference materials. - j.
+The instrument/analyser system shall have provision of remote calibration, for verification of the system performance by SPCBs/PCCs whenever, felt necessary. - k.
+The intensity of the lamp shall be checked once every fortnight. - I. Data capture rate of more than 85% shall be ensured. - m.
+Using Ambient Air for Zero/Span calibration is not acceptable, Zero air, Span Gas/Gas filled Cuvette can be used with required certifications.